fauzinashrullah/fauzinashrullah/README.md

 ### Hi there 👋 I'm Fauzi!

-I'm a backend developer who loves clean code and spicy sambal 🌶️
+I'm a backend developer who loves clean code and building things that just work.
 Currently focusing on Java, Express.js, and PostgreSQL 🚀

 ---